 In his handling of Rooney, Moyes undermined the team in a different manner.
 Pushed towards the periphery by Ferguson over his attitude to training, lifestyle and the club that had made him one of England's wealthiest sportsmen, Rooney wanted out as United's new manager was arriving.

 Moyes correctly calculated that the striker could be retained by making him feel special again.
-No one had been more important than Robin van Persie to Ferguson's final league title, yet it was Rooney who was to be the central focus of United's new and decidedly unimproved attack; his treatment around the training ground giving evidence to the Englishman's restored status.
+No one had been more important than Robin van Persie to Ferguson's final League title, yet it was Rooney who was to be the central focus of United's new and decidely unimproved attack; his treatment around the training ground giving evidence to the Englishman's restored status.